Camping and Glamping Spots on Catalina Island

 Can you camp anywhere on Catalina Island?

 No, camping on Catalina is restricted to designated campgrounds only.
-Most of the island interior is managed by the Catalina Island Conservancy and requires permits for hiking and camping within the Conservancy managed lands.
+The Catalina Island Conservancy manages most of the island’s interior and requires permits for hiking and camping within its managed lands.

 Where can I camp on the back side of Catalina Island?